 There, you can also learn more about our efforts to protect Alberta’s birds.
 A non-energized power line demonstrates our bird protection equipment that supports bird safety and enhances electrical reliability for you.

-Our popular Osprey webcams in Canmore and Red Deer County provide views of the magnificent birds and their nesting habits for you, our customers and other bird-watchers around the world.
+Our popular Osprey webcam in Exshaw provide views of the magnificent birds and their nesting habits for you, our customers and other bird-watchers around the world.
 The insights we gain by observing the Ospreys help us make the most of our Avian Protection Plan.
 The Osprey webcam is available during nesting season.